PeterOeClausen/Thesis/README.md

 * Download and install [Visual Studio Code IDE](https://code.visualstudio.com/) (Recommended for client development).
 * Download and install [Node](https://nodejs.org/en/) (Required for React client).
 * Download and install [SQL Server (Express and Developer editions are free, scroll down a bit)](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) (Required for running development server) **REMEMBER TO CHECK LOCALDB DURING INSTALLATION**.
+* Download and install the Google Chrome Browser or Edge to use the client application with.
+(Mozilla and other browsers are not yet supported).

 Please restart your computer after installing the frameworks, before trying out the code.